Frequently Asked Questions

 Who can my child talk to in school?

 Many students experience times during adolescence where they feel the need to chat in confidence to someone outside their immediate family circle.
 In addition to your child’s tutor and Head of Year, our school counsellors provide a confidential service for any of our students.
 The Key Stage offices are often an initial point of contact for troubled students and we have 'CHAT' (a confidential advisory service) and the school nurse as support for our student body too.
-Parents may speak in confidence to their child’s tutor; Mrs Lynn in the Key Stage 3 Office/Mr Black in the Key Stage 4 Office or the relevant Head of Year at a mutually convenient time.
+Parents may speak in confidence to their child’s tutor; the Student Support Managers or the relevant Head of Year at a mutually convenient time.

 Who do I need to speak to?